rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 The model layer consists of operations that retrieve, process and store data that are part of our business domain.
 At the same time, it exposes this data to the view layer as transparently as possible for a simple and smooth integration.

-The framework’s ability to integrate view state with data, including automatic updates, is what allows us to remove intermediate layers of complexity that often cause bugs.
+The framework’s ability to integrate view state with data and automatic updates allows us to remove intermediate layers.
+These layers often introduce complexity that are the cause of bugs.
 Instead, the framework handles these intermediate layers without any extra code.

 ---